Back to Knowledgebase

 | Bottle warmed and offered to the baby | Use within 1 hour, then discard |

-When in doubt, make a fresh bottle rather than reusing one you're unsure about.
+When in doubt, make a fresh bottle rather than reusing one you are uncertain about.

 When You're Out and About

-- Carry a cooled, made-up bottle in an insulated bag with an ice pack.
-Use within 4 hours.
+• Carry a fridge-cooled, made-up bottle in an insulated bag with an ice pack.
+Use within 4 hours of removing from the fridge, or within 2 hours once warmed.

-- Ready-to-feed liquid formula is sterile and convenient for day trips, air travel, or emergencies.
+• Ready-to-feed (RTF) liquid formula is sterile and requires no preparation — ideal for day trips, air travel, or emergencies.
+It costs more, but on difficult days it simplifies things considerably.

 Special Cases